lizkrznarich/gdi-python-2/class11/django-tutorial.md

 ![](../images/django-success.png)

-# Create a static homepage
+# Create homepage templates

-In this section, we'll add an HTML template for our homepage, create a view that points to the homepage template, and configure a URL to point to the view.
+In this section, we'll add HTML templates for our homepage and configure Django to look for our templates in the correct directory.

 1. In the **Files** panel, hover over **django_project**, click the 3 dots icon and choose **Add folder**.